ECP-WarpX/impactx/docs/source/theory/intro.rst

 """""""""""""""""""""""""""

 Tracking through lattice optics in ImpactX is performed by updating the canonical phase space variables (x,px,y,py,t,pt) using symplectic transport.
-The elements supported currently fall into one of three categories:
+The elements supported currently fall into one of the following categories:

+* **zero-length (thin) elements**, such as multipole kicks and coordinate transformations
 * **ideal (thick) elements** using a hard-edge fringe field approximation, such as drifts, quadrupoles, and dipoles
-* **zero-length (thin) elements**, such as multipole kicks and coordinate transformations
-* **soft-edge elements** described by :math:`s`-dependent, user-provided field data
+* **soft-edge elements** described by :math:`s`-dependent, user-provided field data, such as RF cavities
+* **ML surrogate models** using a trained neural network (not necessarily symplectic)

 Transport may be performed using one of three possible levels of approximation to the underlying Hamiltonian: